-How much does a cup of flour weigh?
+How much does a cup of flour weigh in grams?
 It’s an important question if you want to be able to convert American recipes over to the metric system or if you want to break down a recipe to see the ratios of different ingredients.
 Knowing the answer can also help you more easily scale recipes up or down.

 If you do a Google search, you may find yourself on the Instructables page that says that a cup of all-purpose flour weighs 120 grams.
 Allrecipes says one cup of flour is 128 grams.
 Joy of Baking weighs in, calling one cup of flour 130 grams.
 Why is there a discrepancy, what number should you be using, and does it matter at all?
 I weighed 192 cups of flour to figure out how much a cup of flour weighs!